bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

         - COMING SOON.

-As seen in the example above, the steps to reproduce a COMPSs workflow vary depending if the crate package downloaded includes the datasets (i.e. it has a ``dataset/`` sub-folder).
+As seen in the examples above, the steps to reproduce a COMPSs workflow vary depending if the crate package downloaded includes the datasets (i.e. it has a ``dataset/`` sub-folder).
 This is achieved when ``data_persistence`` is set to ``True`` in the YAML configuration file.
 Thus, the data preparation step will change depending on the availability of the dataset needed for the workflow execution.
 In addition, any external third party software used in the application (e.g.